-Among the unusual yet effective Dawn Dish Soap uses is its ability to protect your plants and shoo away the bugs.
-Mix 1 tablespoon of Dawn and 4 cups of water in a spray bottle.
+Among the unusual yet effective Dawn dish soap uses is its ability to protect your plants and shoo away the bugs.
+Mix one tablespoon of Dawn and four cups of water in a spray bottle.
 You’ll want to very lightly spray the solution on your plants’ leaves infested with pests.

 - 2 cups of water